The Story

 Chapter III · The Children

-They were not poor because there was nothing.
+The difference between poverty and the absence of infrastructure is not semantic.
+It is everything.
 They were constrained because what existed was wrong — wrongly priced, wrongly built, wrongly distributed.
-Capital had simply never arrived.

 Epilogue